COVID-19: travel health notice for all travellers

 Paris - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Paris, France, and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa toll-free at 0-800-914183.
+For emergency consular assistance, call the Embassy of Canada in Paris, France and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: